|STEPHEN CROWLEY / THE NEW YORK TIMES

-In mid-December 2016, Kushner met with close Vladimir Putin associate Sergey N. Gorkov, the chief executive of Vnesheconombak, at its New York offices.
+In mid-December 2016, Kushner met with close Vladimir Putin associate Sergey N. Gorkov, the chief executive of Vnesheconombak and trained spy with no diplomatic role, at its New York offices.

 Kushner's legendary attention to detail failed him repeatedly in January of this year when it came time to fill out a background form so he could be granted a high-level security clearance that would give him access to the nation's most closely guarded secrets.
 He somehow completely forgot about his meetings with Kislyak and Gorkov, as well as business contacts with dozens of other foreign officials.
 And then forgot that Flynn had accompanied him to the Kislyak meetings after eventually acknowledging they had occurred.

 (This amnesia was contagious.
 Jeff Sessions forgot about his own meetings with Kislyak when it came time for him to fill out the background form.)

 We have learned a great deal about Trump, Kushner and their associates as the Russia scandal has grown from a lot of smoke to a nasty fire and on to a general-alarm conflagration.
 All of it is bad and all of it is about money: Ruthless profiteering, shadow corporations, phantom tax returns, emoluments, money laundering, dealmaking with authoritarians.
 And Flynn.
 There is almost always the presence of Michael Flynn.